-A mother is entitled to full maternity leave after a neonatal death.
-This is 52 weeks or one year.
+Birth mothers are entitled to full maternity leave after a neonatal death.
+This is up to 52 weeks.
 Some of this may be paid and some may not.
 This depends on whether you are entitled to Statutory Maternity Pay and whether the company you work for increases the amount of pay to cover the full year.
-Fathers are entitled to two weeks’ leave.
+If you are a partner, you are entitled to up to 2 weeks or parental or paternity leave.

-As the mothers’ leave is much longer and the mother has to recover physically from the birth, the information on this page is mainly aimed at mothers.
+As the birth mother's leave is much longer and she has to recover physically from the birth, the information on this page is mainly aimed at them.

 When to go back to work

 After the birth, you will need time to recover physically from the birth and the trauma of the funeral and a post-mortem if one is needed.
 Grief can also cause disturbed sleep and deep exhaustion, which means that you are unlikely to feel able for work for a number of weeks at the very least.

 If you had your baby prematurely, the due date might also be in the future.
 This is likely to cause more emotional pain when that date arrives.

 It is your decision whether you choose to take the full year of leave or just some of it.
 For some, money pressure might mean that you feel the need to return earlier.
 For others going back to work may be a welcome return to routine and a distraction from the grief and pain.

 Take the time you need to work out what’s best for you.
 Talk it over with your loved ones or get some advice from your GP.

 If you are thinking of returning sooner than the time allocated, find out from your workplace what the process is for cutting it short.
 You may need to give them a couple of months notice.

 "I decided very soon that I needed to be away from my empty home and distracted from my thoughts.
 I discovered that I needed to give two months notice to return to work early but thankfully they accommodated me."